 - If the vessel is other than a personal watercraft: The supervising person must be on board and in position to take immediate control of the vessel.

-- If the vessel is a personal watercraft: The person must supervise visually within 500 yards of the PWC.
+- If the vessel is a PWC: The person must supervise visually within 500 yards of the PWC.

 All states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)